wpeka/gdpr-cookie-consent/README.txt

 * Update: Added support for SCRIPT_DEBUG.

 = 1.5 =
-* Updat: Accept All button on consent bar
+* Update: Accept All button on consent bar

 = 1.4 =
 * Feature: Accept All button on consent bar